LoCyan-Team/LoCyanFrpPureApp/README.md

   `./frpc -c ./frpc.ini`

-5. Resolve A record of `www.example.com` to the public IP of the remote frps server or CNAME record to your origin domain.
+5. Map the A record of `www.example.com` to either the public IP of the remote frps server or a CNAME record pointing to your original domain.

-6. Now visit your local web service using url `http://www.example.com:8080`.
+6. Visit your local web service using url `http://www.example.com:8080`.

-### Forward DNS query request
+### Forward DNS query requests

 1. Modify `frps.ini`: